-Have you thought about the debt management program pros and cons to get out of debt?
+Have you thought about the debt management program’s pros and cons to getting out of debt?
 Many folks who have high-interest unsecured debt resort to enrolling in a debt management program (DMP) to solve their financial problems.
 This option can help reduce the interest rates on your debts and lower the amount you’re paying every month.

 What is a Debt Management Program?

 A debt management program is an agreement made between a debtor and creditors to lower the monthly payments and interest rates on a debt/s.
-It’s one of the best debt solutions today because it allows you to work with a credit counseling agency, who will give you expert advice and negotiate with your creditors on your behalf to make your debt easier to repay.
+It’s one of the best debt solutions today because it allows you to work with a credit counselling agency, which will give you expert advice and negotiate with your creditors on your behalf to make your debt easier to repay.

-If you’re enrolled in a debt management plan, you have to make a deposit every month to the credit counseling organization.
-These monthly deposits go towards paying off your debts based on a repayment scheme agreed between your credit counselor and creditors.
+If you’re enrolled in a debt management plan, you have to make a deposit every month to the credit counselling organization.
+These monthly deposits go towards paying off your debts based on a repayment scheme agreed between your credit counsellor and creditors.
 Typically, debt management programs can take three to five years to fulfill.

 Non-priority or unsecured debts – which are money owed that are not backed by collateral – can be included in a debt management program.
 You can include your credit card debts, student loans, bank loans, utility bills, and medical bills in a DMP.